Case Western Reserve Spartans: Women's cross country

-The women's cross country team earned five consecutive team qualifying years to the NCAA Championship Meet from 2006-2010.
-In 2006 the team was undefeated up until Nationals, this included beating several DI schools during the season.
+The women's cross country team earned five consecutive team qualifying years to the NCAA Championship Meet from 2006 to 2010.
+In 2006, the team was undefeated up until Nationals, including defeating several Division I schools during the season.
 During this stretch, the Spartan women finished in the top 10 twice, including 2007, when the team finished sixth in the nation. individually during these five years, team members earned 8 All-American Titles, including multiple by future professional marathoner Esther Erb.